 When you think of Lebanon, the country, what comes to mind?
 For me, it is typically the food, the Mediterranean Sea, the warmth and openness of the Lebanese people, the nightlife, and much more.
 What doesn’t immediately come to mind is the art scene and more specifically the artistic tattoo scene.
 The Lebanon Tattoo Festival is working to change that perception regarding promoting the beauty and artistry of tattooing and creating a space for tattoo artwork to claim its rightful place on the list of what makes Lebanon such an amazing and distinctive place.

 Noura described the festival as, “a gathering of talented artists participating to celebrate the art of tattooing.
 It is a festival because we have, in addition, to live tattooing, DJs, on-stage performances, an art gallery section, drinks, a food court, and amazing vendors showcasing their products.
 Visitors can enjoy all of that and even get tattooed on the spot since some of the tattoo artists are open for walk-ins.
+Walking around, you will see amazing designs being created and inked onto people, like animals, weird Russian doll features that symbolise mothers and picturesque scenes.
 The festival creates a beautiful artistic atmosphere filled with positive vibes and good ink.”

 Despite the increasing popularity globally of wearing tattoos, there are still some parts of the world where anything that is perceived to “desecrate” or violate the integrity of the body is looked down upon.
 I asked Noura if this was the case in Lebanon and she responded that, “Body art dramatically changed in Lebanon in the last few years.
 It is no longer a taboo thing, but rather it is seen as art.”
 Getting a tattoo “is something very personal, a choice not to be judged.
 We have seen such a response from many who have attended the Tattoo Festival, as they finally have an event they can relate to, exchanging their stories, flaunting their art, and getting more art done by the best in the country.
 Since day one, our main focus and the message behind the launching of the first tattoo festival is that tattoos are a form of ART, breaking the stereotype that “only bad-ass people are tattooed.”
 Anyone is entitled to carry good art on their skin, and we shall keep portraying tattoos as a beautiful form of ART in Lebanon and creating a fun experience with tattoo artistry at the festival.”